Government Legal Profession

 National Crime Agency (NCA)

-We provide a unique, interesting and varied training environment for trainee solicitors and pupils.
+We provide a unique, interesting and varied training environment for trainee solicitors and pupil barristers.
 The specific format of your training contract or pupillage may vary according to the department you join.
 Typically, the training period for those looking to qualify as solicitors and barristers will cover two years.
-As a pupil barrister, the 12-month pupillage period will typically be divided between your department and a set of chambers.
+As a pupil barrister, the 12-month pupillage period will be divided between your department and a set of chambers.
 The remainder of the training period will be completed within your department.
 As a trainee solicitor, you will typically spend 6 months in four different areas of practice 'seats' over a two-year period.
 All legal trainees will undertake at least one contentious and non-contentious seat.

 Commercial, employment, education, environment, EU law, finance, health, housing, human rights, immigration, international trade, information law, litigation, pensions, transport, public law/private law, technology and media, tax.

 Type of practice